How to Make Self-Care a Competitive Advantage

 How to make self-care a competitive advantage in your life

-We are all doing our best to succeed at life, but we make it harder on ourselves than it needs to be.
+We are all doing our best to succeed in life and business, but we make it harder on ourselves than it needs to be.
 There will always be situations in our lives that we can’t control, but we can make choices about how we handle them.
 We can choose to give ourselves space to be the best person we can be, given our particular circumstances.
 This comes from including self-care as part of our lives.

 Reframe self-care from a luxury to a habit

-What if we did?
-What if we spent a bit of time every day to relax, eat better (or eat candy!), exercise and hang out with the people who matter to us?
+What if we changed the narrative to working hard AND making time for a balanced life?
+What if we instead talked about self-care as something that we should integrate into our daily lives?
+What if we spent a bit of time every day to relax, eat better, read a book, exercise or hang out with the people who matter to us?
 I suspect we would all feel a lot better.
 I also suspect we would all also perform better than many of those around us.

-We need to reframe self-care from an occasional luxury to part of our regular habits and understand that self-care is not just for us; it is also for all the other people in our lives that rely on us.
+We need to reframe self-care from an occasional luxury to part of our regular habits.
+We also need to understand that self-care is not just for us; it is also for all the other people in our lives that rely on us.
+Our partners, kids, families, friends, colleagues, and employees all reap the benefits of a rested, recharged us.

-Here are some tactics to help make intentional choices to build self-care into of your life so you can kick ass, take names, feel good and be the person you want to be for those you love.
+Here are some tactics to help make intentional choices to build self-care into your life so you can kick ass, take names, feel good and be the person you want to be in your business and for those you love.

 1. Clarify what self-care means to you